robotsorcerer/robotsorcerer.github.io/_posts/2015-07-07-Robo-Peak_Lidar-User-Guide.md

 <pre class="terminal"><code>$ rosbag play Team_Hector_MappingBox_RoboCup_2011_Rescue_Arena.bag  --clock</code></pre>

-You should see the mapping process in realtime in rviz.

-Feel free to record your geotiff map at any time by doing
+You should see a pre-recorded mapping process in rviz.
+You could do your own slam mapping by recording your own bag file.
+Afterwards, feel free to record your geotiff map at any time by doing,

 <pre class="terminal"><code>$ rostopic pub syscommand std_msgs/String "savegeotiff"</code></pre>

+in terminal.
 Your geotiff maps are saved in the `map_file_path` that you specified in the `hector_mapping.launch` file.